Holidays12/Holidays12/README.md

 - 👋 Hi, I’m @Holidays12
-- 👀 I’m interested in ...
+- 👀 I’m interested in tourism industry
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Italiaan
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on tourism
 - 📫 How to reach me ... https://holidayz-in-morocco.com/

 <!---